omise/card.js/README.md

 <script type="text/javascript">OmiseCard.attach();</script>
 ```

-### Override the config
+### Overriding default parameters configurations

-Also, it is possible to override the default parameters configurations.
-For instant, you might want to create two buttons that the first button to check out your order with an original price and second button for a different price that will show when user selects a diffent order variation.
+It is possible to override the default parameters configurations.
+For instant, you might want to create two buttons such that the first button will check out your order with an original price and a second button for a different price.
+As an example, when the user selects a diffent order variation.

 ```html
 <script type="text/javascript">